CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

    const {color} = req.body;
   //3.
 In try, create a new object key called `color` with the object, `req.body`.

-  //4. create a new variable called `newflower` using `await` and connect the server and the database using pool query and add the SQL code. const newflower = await pool.query("
+  //4. create a new variable called `newflower` using `await` and connect the server and the database using a pool query and add the SQL code. const newflower = await pool.query("
    INSERT INTO flower (color)
    VALUES($1) RETURNING *